Adam Fleming

 Sarah Smith is a seasoned reporter and presenter with more than three decades of experience working at the BBC and Channel 4.
 She is currently the BBC's North American Editor.

 She is the only woman to have led coverage of North American for both the BBC and Channel 4 as well as being the BBC’s first Scotland Editor.
+She covered the US Election and was with the Kamala Harris campaign on election night.

 Sarah has presented current affairs programmes at home and reported on major stories across the globe, including the Fukishima disaster and the Madrid bombings, for which Channel 4 won an International Emmy.